Tofiq Bahramov: "Wembley Goal"

 In the 1966 World Cup Final, with the score at 2–2 and after 11 minutes of the first period of extra time, Geoff Hurst of England fired a shot on goal which bounced off the crossbar sharply downwards, hit the ground, and then spun backwards away from the goal.
 There were some moments of indecision by referee Gottfried Dienst before he noticed that Bahramov, who was the linesman at that end of the ground, was signalling to him.
 Eventually, Dienst awarded a goal to England, who went on to win the game 4–2.

 The decision to award the third England goal is still debated.
-It is generally believed in Germany that Bahramov made a mistake.
+Some German commentators and football historians have argued that Bahramov made a mistake in awarding the goal.
 The goal has entered the German vernacular, as any situation in which a ball hits the crossbar and is reflected downwards, landing just before or behind the goal line before spinning back into the penalty area, is described as a "Wembley-Tor".
-In England, many newspapers referred to the "Russian linesman" who awarded the goal, as Azerbaijan was part of the Soviet Union at the time, and the nickname stuck to the point where his real name was all but forgotten.
+In England, many newspapers referred to the "Russian linesman" who awarded the goal, as Azerbaijan was part of the Soviet Union at the time, and the nickname became widespread, and for many years, his real name was less well known in England.

 According to the Laws of the Game, for a goal to be awarded, the ball must cross the goal line, with its full diameter behind the full width of the line.
-German players claimed to have seen chalk dust, which would indicate it was not a goal.
+Some German players later claimed to have seen chalk dust, suggesting to them that the ball had not crossed the line.
 Roger Hunt claimed to have seen the ball bounce behind the line.

 When Bahramov wrote his memoirs, he stated that he believed the ball had bounced back not from the crossbar, but from the net, so the further movement of the ball was already insignificant, and not visible for him either.
 Bahramov loved refereeing and the game of football in general, and described football matches as, "duels...full of unforeseen turns and even real miracles.
 And who does not want to be a magician if even for just 90 minutes?"